 Infidelity / Emotional Affairs

-Marital Research has indicated that a couple is more likely to remain married if an extramarital affair is thoroughly explored and dealt with in a specific targeted manner.
+Marital Research has indicated that a couple is more likely to remain married if an extramarital affair is thoroughly explored and dealt with in a specifically targeted manner.

 Infidelity or Emotional Affairs